 - Mix the vanilla custard powder in the 6 tablespoons of cold milk to a smooth, lump free mixture.

 - Add this mixture in a slow stream over the hot milk and stir the milk in the saucepan with a spoon in your other hand continuously and vigorously.
-Keep stirring the milk for 2-3 minutes even after the custard mixture has finished.
-Switch off the gas.
+When the sauce thickens, remove the saucepan from the hob but continue to stir it for an additional 2-3 minutes.

 - Serve the custard with any topping of your choice - whipped cream, Jello, vanilla ice cream or cake.
-Or have it just with the fruit.
-Tastes delicious with or without these extras.
+If making jelly, follow the instructions on the gelatine packet for best results.

-- You can add or subtract the fruit of your choice.
-Blueberries and blackberries are some more options, but don't use citrus fruit, melons or pineapple as these will make the custard runny and unappetizing.
+- Add or subtract the fruit of your choice, but don't use citrus fruit, melons or pineapple as these will make the custard runny and unappetizing.

 - If your custard is too thick, add some milk to it and stir well.
 If it is runny, add a tablespoon of custard powder dissolved in a little cold milk and heat gently until it thickens.